juev/awesome-stars/README.md

 ## TypeScript

+- [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) – ✨ Trigger.dev is an open-source platform that makes it easy for developers to create event-driven background tasks directly in their code.
 - [cloudflare/wildebeest](https://github.com/cloudflare/wildebeest) – Wildebeest is an ActivityPub and Mastodon-compatible server
 - [evald24/vscode-extensions-profiles](https://github.com/evald24/vscode-extensions-profiles) – Lets you create profiles to include the selected extensions in the desired project.
 - [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) – Markdown as a platform